diku-dk/futhark/docs/language-reference.rst

 be declared with ``entry``.
 This means that if the Futhark program is compiled as a library instead of an executable program, that function will be exposed as an entry point.
-Any function named ``main`` will always be thus exposed, whether it is declared with ``entry`` or not.
+Any function named ``main`` will always be considered an entry point, whether it is declared with ``entry`` or not.

 Type Aliases
 ------------